Mental Health Facilities Muscogee County, GA

 Saint Francis Hospital The Bradley Center

-Saint Francis Hospital The Bradley Center is a mental health clinic in Muscogee County, Georgia, located at 2000 16th Avenue, 31901 zip code.
-Saint Francis Hospital The Bradley Center offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Saint Francis Hospital The Bradley Center provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Saint Francis Hospital The Bradley Center also supports people requiring dual diagnosis treatment, transitional age young adults and people with PTSD.
-Some other services provided by Saint Francis Hospital The Bradley Center include mentoring/peer support/consumer-run services, assertive community treatment and family psychoeducation.
+Saint Francis Hospital The Bradley Center is a mental health facility in Muscogee County, GA, located at 2000 16th Avenue in the 31901 zip code.
+Saint Francis Hospital The Bradley Center provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Saint Francis Hospital The Bradley Center provides couples/family therapy, behavior modification and individual psychotherapy to adults, seniors 65 or older and young adults.
+Saint Francis Hospital The Bradley Center also supports children/adolescents with serious emotional disturbance, seniors or older adults and patients with eating disorders.
+Additional services offered by Saint Francis Hospital The Bradley Center consist of diet and exercise counseling, case management and mentoring/peer support/consumer-run services.

 Learn More